Infectious Disease PK/PD Research Fellow

 Click to view Dr. Bosso's biography

 His research interests focused on anti-infective pharmacokinetics, pharmacodynamics, and efficacy in both pediatric and adult patients.
 Dr. Bosso has published articles in Pharmacotherapy, Antimicrobial Agents and Chemotherapy, The Journal of Infectious Diseases, The Pediatric Infectious Disease Journal, Diagnostic Microbiology and Infectious Disease, Clinical Infectious Diseases, and The Journal of Infectious Diseases Pharmacotherapy.
 He has written chapters for textbooks that include Pharmacotherapy: A Pathophysiologic Approach, The Pharmacotherapy Self-Assessment Program, and The Textbook of Pediatric Infectious Diseases.
 He is a member of the editorial boards of Antimicrobial Agents and Chemotherapy, Pharmacotherapy, and The Journal of Pediatric Pharmacology and Therapeutics.

-Dr. Bosso has been active in a number of professional organizations, and was a founding member and a past-president of the Society of Infectious Diseases Pharmacists, and a past-president of the American College of Clinical Pharmacy.
+Dr. Bosso has been active in a number of professional organizations, and was a founding member and a past-president of the Society of Infectious Diseases Pharmacists, and is a past-president of the American College of Clinical Pharmacy.

 Eileen Carter, PhD, RN